 Are you getting the SYSTEM SERVICE EXCEPTION blue-screen error in Windows?
 There’s nothing scarier, in the Windows world!
 But don’t worry.
-You’re not alone, and (luckily) you’re not stuck with it forever.
+You’re not alone.
 The System Service Exception blue screen of death (BSOD) error is quite common, but it’s also usually quite simple to fix.
 Here’s how…

 4 fixes for the System Service Exception blue-screen error

 Here are 4 ways you can fix this problem, ordered by likely effectiveness.
 You probably won’t need to try them all.
 Just work your way down the list until you find the solution that works for you.

 - Update your device drivers (RECOMMENDED)